What trends are there in the literature? Literary directions (theoretical material)

 1) “senior” symbolists (V. Bryusov, K. Balmont, D. Merezhkovsky, Z. Gippius, F. Sologub

-2) "younger" symbolists who began their creative activity in the 1900s and significantly updated the appearance of the current (A. Blok, A. Bely, V. Ivanov and others).
+2) “younger” symbolists who began their creative activity in the 1900s and significantly updated the appearance of the movement (A. Blok, A. Bely, V. Ivanov and others).

-It should be noted that the "senior" and "junior" symbolists were separated not so much by age as by the difference in attitudes and the direction of creativity.
+It should be noted that the “senior” and “younger” symbolists were separated not so much by age as by the difference in worldviews and the direction of creativity.

-Symbolists believed that art is first of all " comprehension of the world in other, non-rational ways"(Bryusov).
-After all, only phenomena that are subject to the law of linear causality can be rationally comprehended, and such causality operates only in the lower forms of life (empirical reality, everyday life).
-The Symbolists were interested in the higher spheres of life (the area of "absolute ideas" in Plato's terms or "world soul", according to V. Solovyov), not subject to rational knowledge.
-It is art that has the ability to penetrate into these spheres, and the images-symbols with their infinite ambiguity are able to reflect the entire complexity of the world universe.
-The Symbolists believed that the ability to comprehend the true, higher reality was given only to the elect, who, in moments of inspired insights, were able to comprehend the “higher” truth, absolute truth.
+Symbolists believed that art is, first of all, “ comprehension of the world in other, non-rational ways"(Bryusov).
+After all, only phenomena that are subject to the law of linear causality can be rationally comprehended, and such causality operates only in lower forms of life (empirical reality, everyday life).
+The symbolists were interested in the higher spheres of life (the area of “absolute ideas” in terms of Plato or the “world soul”, according to V. Solovyov), not subject to rational knowledge.
+It is art that has the ability to penetrate into these spheres, and symbolic images with their endless polysemy are capable of reflecting the entire complexity of the world universe.
+The symbolists believed that the ability to comprehend the true, highest reality is given only to a select few who, in moments of inspired insight, are able to comprehend the “highest” truth, the absolute truth.

-The image-symbol was considered by the symbolists as more effective than artistic image, a tool that helps to “break through” through the cover of everyday life (lower life) to a higher reality.
-The symbol differs from the realistic image in that it conveys not the objective essence of the phenomenon, but the poet's own, individual idea of the world.
-In addition, a symbol, as Russian symbolists understood it, is not an allegory, but, first of all, an image that requires a response from the reader. creative work.
-The symbol, as it were, connects the author and the reader - this is the revolution produced by symbolism in art.
+The image-symbol was considered by symbolists as more effective than artistic image, a tool that helps to “break through” the veil of everyday life (lower life) to a higher reality.
+A symbol differs from a realistic image in that it conveys not the objective essence of a phenomenon, but the poet’s own, individual idea of the world.
+In addition, a symbol, as Russian symbolists understood it, is not an allegory, but, first of all, a certain image that requires a response from the reader. creative work.
+The symbol, as it were, connects the author and the reader - this is the revolution brought about by symbolism in art.

-Actually, the acmeist current was small, did not last long - about two years (1913-1914) - and was associated with the "Workshop of Poets".
-The "Workshop of Poets" was created in 1911 and at first united a fairly large number of people (not all of them later became involved in acmeism).
-This organization was much more cohesive than the disparate symbolist groups.
-At the meetings of the "Workshop" poems were analyzed, problems of poetic mastery were solved, and methods for analyzing works were substantiated.
-The idea of a new direction in poetry was first expressed by Kuzmin, although he himself did not enter the "Workshop".
-In his article “On Beautiful Clarity”, Kuzmin anticipated many declarations of acmeism.
-In January 1913, the first manifestos of acmeism appeared.
-From this moment, the existence of a new direction begins.
+The Acmeist movement itself was small in number, did not last long - about two years (1913-1914) - and was associated with the “Workshop of Poets”.
+The “Workshop of Poets” was created in 1911 and at first united a fairly large number of people (not all of them later became involved in Acmeism).
+This organization was much more united than the scattered symbolist groups.
+At the “Workshop” meetings, poems were analyzed, problems of poetic mastery were solved, and methods for analyzing works were substantiated.
+The idea of a new direction in poetry was first expressed by Kuzmin, although he himself was not included in the “Workshop”.
+In his article “On Beautiful Clarity,” Kuzmin anticipated many declarations of Acmeism.
+In January 1913, the first manifestos of Acmeism appeared.
+From this moment the existence of a new direction begins.

-Acmeism proclaimed “beautiful clarity” as the task of literature, or clarism (from lat. clarus- clear).
-Acmeists called their current Adamism, linking the idea of a clear and direct view of the world with the biblical Adam.
-Acmeism preached a clear, “simple” poetic language, where words would directly name objects, declare their love for objectivity.
-So, Gumilyov urged to look not for “unsteady words”, but for words “with a more stable content”.
-This principle was most consistently realized in Akhmatova's lyrics.
+Acmeism proclaimed “beautiful clarity”, or clarism (from Lat. clarus- clear).
+The Acmeists called their movement Adamism, associating with the biblical Adam the idea of a clear and direct view of the world.
+Acmeism preached a clear, “simple” poetic language, where words would directly name objects and declare their love for objectivity.
+Thus, Gumilyov called for looking not for “shaky words”, but for words “with a more stable content.”
+This principle was most consistently implemented in Akhmatova’s lyrics.

-FUTURISM - one of the main avant-garde trends (avant-garde is an extreme manifestation of modernism) in European art of the early 20th century, which received greatest development in Italy and Russia.
+FUTURISM - one of the main avant-garde movements (avant-garde is an extreme manifestation of modernism) in European art of the early 20th century, which received greatest development in Italy and Russia.

-Futurism was a heterogeneous direction.
-Within its framework, four main groups or currents can be distinguished:
+Futurism was a heterogeneous movement.
+Within its framework, four main groups or movements can be distinguished:

-1) "Hilea", which united cubo-futurists (V. Khlebnikov, V. Mayakovsky, A. Kruchenykh and others);
+1) “Gilea”, which united the Cubo-Futurists (V. Khlebnikov, V. Mayakovsky, A. Kruchenykh and others);

 4) “Centrifuge” (S. Bobrov, N. Aseev, B. Pasternak).

-The Futurists wrote in the name of the man of the crowd.
-At the heart of this movement was the feeling of "the inevitability of the collapse of the old" (Mayakovsky), the awareness of the birth of a "new humanity".
-Artistic creativity, according to the Futurists, should not be an imitation, but a continuation of nature, which through the creative will of man creates "a new world, today's, iron ..."
+The futurists wrote in the name of the crowd man.
+At the heart of this movement was the feeling of “the inevitability of the collapse of old things” (Mayakovsky), the awareness of the birth of a “new humanity.”
+Artistic creativity, according to the futurists, should have become not an imitation, but a continuation of nature, which, through the creative will of man, creates “a new world, today’s, iron...”
 (Malevich).
-This is the reason for the desire to destroy the "old" form, the desire for contrasts, the attraction to colloquial speech.
-Based on a living colloquial language, the futurists were engaged in "word-creation" (created neologisms).
-Their works were distinguished by complex semantic and compositional shifts - a contrast between the comic and the tragic, fantasy and lyrics.
+This determines the desire to destroy the “old” form, the desire for contrasts, and the attraction to colloquial speech.
+Relying on living spoken language, futurists were engaged in “word creation” (creating neologisms).
+Their works were distinguished by complex semantic and compositional shifts - the contrast of the comic and tragic, fantasy and lyricism.

 Futurism began to disintegrate already in 1915-1916.

-socialist realism(socialist realism) - the worldview method of artistic creativity used in art Soviet Union, and then in other socialist countries, introduced into artistic creativity by means of state policy, including censorship, and responding to the solution of the tasks of building socialism.
+Socialist realism(socialist realism) - ideological method of artistic creativity used in art Soviet Union, and then in other socialist countries, which was introduced into artistic creativity by means of state policy, including censorship, and was responsible for solving the problems of building socialism.

-It was approved in 1932 by the party organs in literature and art.
+It was approved in 1932 by the party authorities in literature and art.

-Artistic depiction of reality "accurately, in accordance with the specific historical revolutionary development."
+· artistic depiction of reality “accurately, in accordance with specific historical revolutionary developments.”

-· the coordination of artistic creativity with the ideas of Marxism-Leninism, the active involvement of the working people in the construction of socialism, the assertion of the leading role of the Communist Party.
+· harmonization of artistic creativity with the ideas of Marxism-Leninism, active involvement of workers in the construction of socialism, affirmation of the leading role of the Communist Party.

-Lunacharsky was the first writer who laid its ideological foundation.
-Back in 1906, he introduced such a concept as "proletarian realism" into everyday life.
-By the twenties, in relation to this concept, he began to use the term “new social realism”, and in the early thirties he devoted to “dynamic and through and through active socialist realism”, “a good, meaningful term that can be revealed interestingly with the right analysis”, a cycle of programmatic and theoretical articles that were published in Izvestia.
+Lunacharsky was the first writer to lay its ideological foundation.
+Back in 1906, he introduced the concept of “proletarian realism” into use.
+By the twenties, in relation to this concept, he began to use the term “new social realism”, and in the early thirties he dedicated a cycle of programmatic and theoretical articles that were published in Izvestia.

-The term "socialist realism" was first proposed by I. Gronsky, chairman of the Organizing Committee of the USSR Writers' Union, in Literaturnaya Gazeta on May 23, 1932.
-It arose in connection with the need to direct the RAPP and the avant-garde to artistic development Soviet culture.
-Decisive in this was the recognition of the role of classical traditions and understanding of the new qualities of realism.
-In 1932-1933 Gronsky and head. sector fiction The Central Committee of the All-Union Communist Party of Bolsheviks V. Kirpotin strongly promoted this term [ source not specified 530 days] .
+The term “socialist realism” was first proposed by the Chairman of the Organizing Committee of the USSR SP I. Gronsky in the Literary Gazette on May 23, 1932.
+It arose in connection with the need to direct RAPP and the avant-garde to artistic development Soviet culture.
+Decisive in this regard was the recognition of the role of classical traditions and the understanding of the new qualities of realism.
+In 1932-1933 Gronsky and head. sector fiction The Central Committee of the All-Union Communist Party (Bolsheviks) V. Kirpotin vigorously promoted this term [ source not specified 530 days] .

 At the 1st All-Union Congress of Soviet Writers in 1934, Maxim Gorky stated:

-“Socialist realism affirms being as an act, as creativity, the purpose of which is the continuous development of the most valuable individual abilities of a person for the sake of his victory over the forces of nature, for the sake of his health and longevity, for the sake of great happiness to live on the earth, which he, in accordance with the continuous growth of his needs, wants to process everything, as a beautiful dwelling of mankind, united in one family.
+“Socialist realism affirms being as an act, as creativity, the goal of which is the continuous development of man’s most valuable individual abilities for the sake of his victory over the forces of nature, for the sake of his health and longevity, for the sake of the great happiness of living on the earth, which he, in accordance with the continuous growth of his needs, wants treat the whole as a beautiful home for humanity united in one family.”

-It was necessary for the state to approve this method as the main one for better control over creative people and better propaganda of their policies.
-In the previous period, the twenties, there were Soviet writers who sometimes took aggressive positions in relation to many outstanding writers.
-For example, the RAPP, an organization of proletarian writers, was actively involved in criticizing non-proletarian writers.
-The RAPP consisted mainly of aspiring writers.
-During the period of creation of modern industry (years of industrialization) Soviet power what was needed was an art that lifts the people to "labor feats."
+The state needed to approve this method as the main one for better control over creative personalities and better propaganda of their policies.
+In the previous period, the twenties existed Soviet writers who sometimes took aggressive positions towards many outstanding writers.
+For example, RAPP, an organization of proletarian writers, was actively engaged in criticism of non-proletarian writers.
+RAPP consisted mainly of aspiring writers.
+During the creation of modern industry (years of industrialization) Soviet power What was needed was art that would raise the people to “deeds of labor.”
 The fine arts of the 1920s also presented a rather motley picture.
-It has several groups.
+Several groups emerged within it.
 The most significant group was the Association of Artists of the Revolution.
-They depicted today: the life of the Red Army, workers, peasantry, leaders of the revolution and labor.
-They considered themselves the heirs of the Wanderers.
-They went to factories, plants, to the Red Army barracks in order to directly observe the life of their characters, to “draw” it.
-It was they who became the main backbone of the artists of "socialist realism".
-Less traditional masters had a much harder time, in particular, members of the OST (Society of Easel Painters), which united young people who graduated from the first Soviet art university [ source not specified 530 days] .
+They depicted today: the life of the Red Army soldiers, workers, peasants, leaders of the revolution and labor.
+They considered themselves the heirs of the “Itinerants”.
+They went to factories, mills, and Red Army barracks to directly observe the lives of their characters, to “sketch” it.
+It was they who became the main backbone of the artists of “socialist realism”.
+It was much harder for less traditional masters, in particular, members of the OST (Society of Easel Painters), which united young people who graduated from the first Soviet art university [ source not specified 530 days] .

-Gorky solemnly returned from exile and headed the specially created Union of Writers of the USSR, which included mainly Soviet writers and poets.
+Gorky returned from exile in a solemn ceremony and headed the specially created Union of Writers of the USSR, which included mainly writers and poets of Soviet orientation.

-For the first time, an official definition of socialist realism was given in the Charter of the Writers' Union of the USSR, adopted at the First Congress of the Writers' Union:
+For the first time, the official definition of socialist realism was given in the Charter of the USSR SP, adopted at the First Congress of the SP:

-Socialist realism, being the main method of Soviet fiction and literary criticism, requires from the artist a truthful, historically concrete depiction of reality in its revolutionary development.
-Moreover, the veracity and historical concreteness artistic image reality must be combined with the task of ideological transformation and education in the spirit of socialism.
+Socialist realism, being the main method of Soviet fiction and literary criticism, requires from the artist a truthful, historically specific depiction of reality in its revolutionary development.
+Moreover, truthfulness and historical specificity artistic image reality must be combined with the task of ideological remodeling and education in the spirit of socialism.

-This definition became the starting point for all further interpretations up to the 80s.
+This definition became the starting point for all further interpretations until the 80s.

-« socialist realism is a deeply vital, scientific and most advanced artistic method, developed as a result of the successes of socialist construction and the education of Soviet people in the spirit of communism.
-The principles of socialist realism ... were a further development of Lenin's teaching on the partisanship of literature.
-(Large soviet encyclopedia, 1947 )
+« Socialist realism is a deeply vital, scientific and most advanced artistic method that developed as a result of the successes of socialist construction and the education of Soviet people in the spirit of communism.
+The principles of socialist realism ... were a further development of Lenin’s teaching on the partisanship of literature.”
+(Big Soviet encyclopedia, 1947 )

 Lenin expressed the idea that art should stand on the side of the proletariat in the following way:

 “Art belongs to the people.
-The deepest springs of art can be found among a wide class of working people...
-Art must be based on their feelings, thoughts and demands and must grow with them.
+The deepest springs of art can be found among the broad class of working people...
+Art must be based on their feelings, thoughts and demands and must grow with them.”

 Plan.